Criptext/Monkey-SDK-Android/README.md

 - A string with the message to show in the push notification

-The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network and stores it into the database using the store message method that you implemented. this `MOKMessage` object is important because it contains the message ID and the timestamp that MonkeyKit has given to your message.
+The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network. this `MOKMessage` object is important because it contains the message ID and the timestamp that MonkeyKit has given to your message.If you want MonkeyKit to store the message into the database using the `storeMessage()` method that you implemented before sending the message, you can use the `persistFileMessageAndSend()` method instead.

 Here's an example for a voice note message:

 ```
 //send voice note's duration in params